USS South Dakota (ACR-9): Post-war

 In the summer of 1919, South Dakota was ordered back to the Pacific to serve as flagship of the Asiatic Fleet, arriving at Manila on 27 October.
 South Dakota was renamed Huron---in order to free up her original name for use with the projected South Dakota-class battleship, South Dakota---on 7 June 1920 and was designated CA-9 on 17 July 1920.
-She served in the Asiatic Fleet for the next seven years, operating in Philippine waters during the winter and out of Shanghai and Chefoo during the summer.
+She served in the Asiatic Fleet for the next seven years, operating in Philippine waters during the winter and out of Shanghai and Yantai during the summer.
 On 25 February 1925, she ran aground off Palawayan Island in the Netherlands East Indies; she was refloated the next day.

 Ordered home, Huron departed Manila on 31 December 1926 and arrived at the Puget Sound Navy Yard on 3 March 1927.
 She was decommissioned on 17 June and remained in reserve until she was struck from the Naval Vessel Register on 15 November 1929.
 She was sold on 11 February 1930 for scrapping in accordance with the London Naval Treaty for the limitation and reduction of naval armament, for scrapping to Abe Goldberg and Co., Seattle, Wash.

-Huron was stripped down to the waterline and then sold to the Powell River Company, Ltd. In August 1931, the ship was towed to Powell River, British Columbia, Canada, to serve as a floating breakwater for a large logging mill.
+Huron was stripped down to the waterline and then sold to the Powell River Company, Ltd. In August 1931, the ship was towed to Powell River, British Columbia, Canada, to serve as a floating breakwater, known as The Hulks, for a large logging mill.
 She was preceded the previous year by the former cruiser Charleston.
 Huron was anchored into position and rainwater was periodically pumped out to ensure she remained afloat.
 On 18 February 1961, a storm flooded the hulk of the old cruiser, and she sank in 80 ft of water, where she remains to this day.
 Coincidentally, some of the iron for her hull came from Texada Island, merely 5 mi from her Powell River resting place.